 Android O Release Date & Updates

 Google promises Android O will arrive in Q3 2017.
 Some reports suggest August or September, but we’ll have to wait and see.
-During Google’s annual I/O developer event up on stage they said later this summer.
+During Google’s annual I/O developer event and with the 4th preview release, Google said, “later this summer”.

 It’s important to remember that these early builds of Android O are for developers to use as they prepare for the release date.
-Some of these features are subject to change, get better over time, or be removed at any moment.
+Some of these features are subject to change, get better over time, or removed at any moment.
 Not to mention missing from early beta software.
+Google claims the 4th preview is stable and a “release candidate of O, but users could still run into problems.

 This is what we know about Android O so far, and we’ll update as we learn more.